-The Department for Education (DfE) has commissioned the IER to carry out a literature review to identify ‘what drives graduate choices in their post-education jobs and careers, and how this links back to their decisions when in Higher Education’.
-The review is one of three IER projects currently being carried out for the DfE, feeding into the recently announced review of post-18 education.
+The Department for Education (DfE) commissioned the IER to carry out a literature review to identify ‘what drives graduate choices in their post-education jobs and careers, and how this links back to their decisions when in Higher Education’.
+The review was one of three IER projects being carried out for the DfE, feeding into the recently announced review of post-18 education.

-Specifically this review seeks to address the following lines of enquiries:
+Specifically this review aimed to address the following lines of enquiries:

 - type of courses that qualify graduates to practise in their chosen industry or profession;